ronaldoussoren/pyobjc/docs/metadata/manual.rst

     Add a list of method the named class when that class is initialized, the class need not be loaded at the time of this call.
-These additional methods are not added to the Objective-C class, but are only visibile in Python code.
+These additional methods are not added to the Objective-C class, but are only visible in Python code.

     The *methods* argument is a list of tuples (methodname, function).